bpringe/angular-sharepoint-toolkit/README.md

 ```

 ## Usage
 See app.js for an example.
-Remember this code must run from within a SharePoint site, since it calls the SharePoint API.
+Remember, this code must run from within a SharePoint site since it calls the SharePoint API.

 1..
 Reference the module in your app module definition
 ```javascript